theothermattm/theothermattm.github.io/_posts/2023-02-23-in-praise-of-logging.md

 The laggard in the race was log4js, coming in almost 200ms longer than any other framework at an average of 1.54 seconds.

-TODO insert some ideas as to why

 ## The middle tier

 Second to last was Bunyan, doing slightly better than Log4js at 1.44 seconds.
 Third to last was Winston at 1.42 seconds, then LogLevel at 1.38 seconds.

-TODO insert some ideas as to why

 ## Runner Up: Pino